EugenMayer/docker-dns-lb-boilerplate/README.md

  2. Also adjust `BASEODOMAIN`, `TRAEFIK_ACME_CHALLENGE_DNS_CREDENTIALS`, `TRAEFIK_ACME_EMAIL` to your liking.
 For help for the value forTRAEFIK_ACME_CHALLENGE_DNS_CREDENTIALS see https://github.com/EugenMayer/docker-image-traefik#acme
  3. You now should put your `file` based rules to `data/filestorage` so `data/filestorage/nas.toml` and so on
  4. ensure `COMPOSE_FILE` is set to `docker-compose.yml`
+ 5. Adjust `TRAEFIK_ADMIN_AUTH_USERS` to either blank or generate a password via `docker run -it httpd htpasswd -sbn admin yourpw`

+Be sure that the DNS name `www.traefik.$BASEDOMAIN` points to docker-engine machine ip.
+You can now connect to your traefik admin dashboard via `http://www.traefik.$BASEDOMAIN/dashboard/` with the user `admin/admin`

+See the examples in `docker-compose-test-service.yml`.

 ## Hands on